luniki/webtech10/grammar/10_closures/closures.md

 !SLIDE bullets
 * You can define functions in functions.
-* context of inner functions includes the scope of their outer functions
+* Inner functions can access params + variables of their outer functions.
-* even for inner functions living longer than their outer functions
+* Even true for inner functions living longer than their outer functions.

 !SLIDE execute
 # Global #